 - Share research to a broader audience

-- Exposure to potential job tracks – government, industry, academic
+- Exposure to potential job tracks in government, industry, and academia

-- Write one blog post every other month on current cluster initiatives or your research as it relates to cluster.
+- Write a blog post on how your research relates to ESIP initiatives

-- Share your research with community at the ESIP poster sessions during physical meeting
+- Share your research with the community at the July ESIP Meeting's Research Showcase

-- Research in Earth/environmental sciences, Computer Science or Earth science education.
+- Research in Earth or environmental sciences, computer science or Earth science education

 - Strong written and oral communication skills

-- Must be in a graduate program (M.S./Ph.D.) or a post-doc less than 2 years beyond your Ph.D.
+- Be enrolled in a graduate program (MS or PhD) or in a postdoctoral research position less than two years beyond your PhD

-- Must be able to attend the full duration of both Summer and Winter Meetings
+- Attend the full duration of both January and July Meetings

-- Must attend telecons for the cluster; attendance only excused if the chair knows at least 24 hours before the call.
-Only 1 call will be excused.
+- Join monthly Collaboration Area calls; attendance only excused if the chair knows at least 24 hours before the call and only one call will be excused

 - U.S. Citizen or authorized to work in the U.S.